Jpfonseca/Adaptive_Live_Streaming/README.md

 3. Install Gitbooks `npm install gitbook-cli -g`
 4. Preview and serve the book using `gitbook serve`
 5. On your browser and access `http://localhost:portwherethebookisbeingserved`

+Or if you want, you can read the documentation online [here](https://www.gitbook.com/book/jpfonseca/adaptative_livestreaming)